 Why Are There Two National Doughnut Days?

 For those of us who prefer our blood sugar to remain relatively stable, doughnuts are an occasional treat—nutritionally bankrupt but delicious fried dough laced with flavors from chocolate to bacon.
-You might even choose to indulge only in honor of National Doughnut Day, observed the first Friday of every June.
+You might even choose to indulge only in honor of National Doughnut Day, which is observed each year on the first Friday of June.

 Curiously, a second National Doughnut Day pops up just five months later, on November 5.
 We don’t have two Thanksgivings, two Halloweens, or even two National Hot Dog Days.
 So why do doughnuts get to claim two dates?